Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 ### Configuring the GitHub Actions Workflow

-If you're not aware of GitHub Actions workflows, you write down specific instructions in a [YAML](https://yaml.org/) file.
+If you're not aware of GitHub Actions workflows, you write down specific instructions in a [YAML][YAML] file.
 GitHub reads the instructions to invoke one or more Actions (_like `heroku-deploy`_) on their remote machines.
 This YAML file is stored under the `.github/workflows` directory & is also pushed to version control.

 That said, here's what our workflow file looks like like: